DiGeorge syndrome

-DiGeorge syndrome, also known as 22q11.2 deletion syndrome, is a syndrome caused by a microdeletion on the long arm of chromosome 22.
-While the symptoms can vary, they often include congenital heart problems, specific facial features, frequent infections, developmental delay, intellectual disability and cleft palate.
+DiGeorge syndrome, also known as 22q11.2 deletion syndrome, is a genetic disorder caused by a microdeletion on the long arm of chromosome 22.
+While the symptoms can vary, they often include congenital heart problems, specific facial features, frequent infections, developmental disability, intellectual disability and cleft palate.
 Associated conditions include kidney problems, schizophrenia, hearing loss and autoimmune disorders such as rheumatoid arthritis or Graves' disease.

 DiGeorge syndrome is typically due to the deletion of 30 to 40 genes in the middle of chromosome 22 at a location known as 22q11.2.
 About 90% of cases occur due to a new mutation during early development, while 10% are inherited.
 It is autosomal dominant, meaning that only one affected chromosome is needed for the condition to occur.
 Diagnosis is suspected based on the symptoms and confirmed by genetic testing.

 Although there is no cure, treatment can improve symptoms.
 This often includes a multidisciplinary approach with efforts to improve the function of the potentially many organ systems involved.
 Long-term outcomes depend on the symptoms present and the severity of the heart and immune system problems.
 With treatment, life expectancy may be normal.

 DiGeorge syndrome occurs in about 1 in 4,000 people.
 The syndrome was first described in 1968 by American physician Angelo DiGeorge.
 In late 1981, the underlying genetics were determined.